ph4r05/keychest-scanner/DB.md

 DbManagedCertIssue keeps track of certificate renewal process in more detail - some kind of logging.

+DbManagedCertificate sync options:
+ - Manual entry
+ - watch target sync
+ - crt.sh sync
+ - host check sync

+DbManagedCertificate can be created also by the test object:  If the active certificate set is empty the DbManagedTest s can create an active certificate set.
+- Certificate uniqueness can be determined by subject & issuer comparison (+ extensions).
+The meaning of the test is to detect renewed certificates and phase them out.

 ### Design use-cases, goals, objectives

 - Consider multiple different certificates for one (solution, service, host).
 E.g., RSA, ECC certs.